DelphiWorlds/Kastri/Readme.md

 In addition to the features listed above, several other features are [planned for Kastri](https://github.com/DelphiWorlds/Kastri/milestones), namely:

+#### Assets Manager

+For accessing photos/videos stored on the device via the albums on Android and iOS

 #### Google SignIn

 A (hopefully) simplified variation on [Grijjy's excellent Google SignIn](https://github.com/grijjy/DelphiGoogleSignIn) implementation, **with added support for iOS**

-#### Photos Library

-For accessing photos stored on the device via the albums on Android and iOS

 #### Simple backend framework for managing push tokens